Introduction

 kubectl create secret generic basic-auth --from-file=auth

 [Note: An Ingress Controller must be deployed in the respective cluster before creating an ingress.
-For more detailed information on deploying an ingress controller and ingress, please look at this blog.]
+Check out this blog for more detailed information on deploying an ingress controller and ingress.]

 Here's the sample ingress that we will create with the hostname kibana.devtron.info